Friday, December 19, 2014

 Loud music.
 Bright lights.
 And people have fun.
 It's become a favourite with Bachelor and Bachelorette party celebrations.

-Feliz Navidad to you all – may your Christmas be Merry and bright!
+Feliz Navidad to all, may your Christmas be merry and bright!

 2 comments: